-Creating accessible course content is not only essential for students who use assistive technologies, but it also results in flexible, more usable content that can adapt to diverse student needs and devices.
+Creating accessible course content is not only essential for students who use assistive technologies, it also results in flexible, more usable content that can adapt to diverse student needs and devices.